sachinym/Github-Advanced-Security/Module08-SecurityCampaign.md

    > **Note:** This status will also be reflected on the Security Campaign page, but it may take a few minutes to update.

-### Task 4: Editing and Closing/deleting Security Campigns
+### Task 4: Editing and Managing Security Campigns

 There is a limit of 10 active campaigns.
 When a campaign is complete, or if you want to pause it, you should close it.
 When you close a campaign, it's no longer displayed for developers in the repository Security tab but you can still display the campaign tracking view to develop best practice.
 In addition, you can reopen a closed campaign from the "Closed campaigns" view, which is accessible from the sidebar in the Security tab of the organization.